 The DSO Reality & Clinical Liability

 In a high-volume DSO, chair time is the primary revenue metric.
 Your true objective as an extern is to eliminate friction between appointments.
 You will be acting as the clinical shock absorber—managing the biohazardous reality of instrument sterilization, racing the clock to reset operatories, and mitigating infection liability.
-If an autoclave cycle fails or an operatory isn’t sanitized to CDC standards, the liability is massive.
+If an autoclave cycle fails or an operatory isn’t sanitized to CDC standards, the liability is severe.
 You are there to protect the patient, shield the license of the attending dentist, and keep the schedule from collapsing.

 Operatory Execution & Infection Control